-STARTprep is an extension of the AIM Lab’s successful START program.
+Learnly is an anesthesia learning ecosystem.
+It is a collection of courses and resources for anesthesia learning.
+Learnly grew from STARTprep, the first iteration of our online anesthesia course.
+STARTprep was an extension of the AIM Lab’s successful START program.
 START – Successful Transition to Anesthesia Residency Training, is a year-long program during internship designed to help incoming residents feel more prepared to begin anesthesia residency training.
-STARTprep, takes up where START ends.
+Our Learnly|Foundations course takes up where START ends.
 It is a one-year curriculum designed to provide CA-1 residents with competency in the anesthesia basic sciences.
-STARTprep is not a board-prep course.
+Learnly courses are not board-prep courses.

-The curriculum for STARTprep will be based on the published anesthesia basic science curriculum.
+The curriculum for Learnly|Foundations is based on the published anesthesia basic science curriculum.

-The STARTprep course is built using open-source learning tools, including the Moodle learning management system, as well as multimedia and mobile learning tools.
+The Learnly|Foundations course is built using open-source learning tools, including the Moodle learning management system, as well as multimedia and mobile learning tools.

-STARTprep is a research project from the Stanford Anesthesia Informatics and Media (AIM) Lab, a non-profit research laboratory based in the Department of Anesthesia at Stanford University School of Medicine.
+Learnly is a research project from the Stanford Anesthesia Informatics and Media (AIM) Lab, a non-profit research laboratory based in the Department of Anesthesia at Stanford University School of Medicine.

-Dr. Larry Chu, Director of the Stanford Anesthesia Informatics and Media (AIM) lab leads the project and serves as the program, research and technical lead of STARTprep.
-Dr. Chu’s longtime educational collaborator, Dr. Andrea J. Fuller has signed on to lead the project’s content development.
-Dr. Kyle Harrison is responsible for program outreach.
+Dr. Larry Chu, Director of the Stanford Anesthesia Informatics and Media (AIM) lab leads the project and serves as the program, research and technical lead of Learnly.
+Dr. Chu’s longtime educational collaborator, Dr. Andrea J. Fuller has signed on to lead the content development of Learnly|Foundations.

-As a partner institution and member of the STARTprep consortium, each member is responsible for developing and delivering course content on quarterly deliverable timetables to the Stanford Anesthesia Informatics and Media (AIM) lab.
+As a partner institution and member of the Learnly consortium, each member is responsible for developing and delivering course content on quarterly deliverable timetables to the Stanford Anesthesia Informatics and Media (AIM) lab.
 These institutions will also complete an IRB research arrangement with Stanford University to provide research data to the AIM lab for publication by the project leads, Larry Chu, MD, Andrea J. Fuller, MD, and Kyle Harrison, MD.